fhoedemakers/pico-infonesPlus/README.md

 # Credits
 InfoNes is programmed by [Jay Kumogata](https://github.com/jay-kumogata/InfoNES) and ported to the Raspberry Pi Pico by [Shuichi Takano](https://github.com/shuichitakano/pico-infones).

 I contributed by adding SD card and menu support.
-For this reasons I made code changes to the emulator for accommodating the menu and SD card.
+For this reasons I made code changes to the emulator for accommodating the menu, SD card and added support for a scond NES controller for two-player games.

 PCB design by [@johnedgarpark](https://twitter.com/johnedgarpark).